 Graph 1.6 shows that the average prudential balanced portfolio returned 11.1% p.a. in nominal terms, or 3.9% p.a. in real terms, over the past 5 years while the Benchmark Default portfolio returned 9.1% p.a. in nominal terms, or 1.9% p.a. in real terms.
 Considering that the average prudential balanced portfolio should deliver a real return before management fees (typically 0.75%), of roughly 6% per year, these portfolios are currently trailing the expected long-term goal significantly over the past 5 years.

-Having raised the risk profile of the default portfolio since the beginning of 2011 by replacing Metropolitan ARF with Allan Gray we would expect the default portfolio to sacrifice around 1% for the benefit of lower volatility, thus an expected real return before management fees (typically 0.75%), of around 5% per year.
-Since this change was effected, the default portfolio returned 3.8% compared to 2.8% for the prudential balanced portfolio.
+Participating employers who are invested in the Benchmark default portfolio will be aware that we have raised the risk profile of the default portfolio since the beginning of 2011 by replacing Metropolitan ARF with Allan Gray.
+With this combination, its risk profile is still considerably lower than that of the average prudential balanced portfolio.
+We would therefore expect the default portfolio to sacrifice around 1% for the benefit of lower volatility, thus an expected real return before management fees (typically 0.75%), of around 5% per year.
+Since this change was effected, the default portfolio returned 4% compared to 2.2% for the prudential balanced portfolio.

 The performance of the prudential balanced portfolios should be more volatile than that of the default portfolio, which produces significantly more volatile performance than the money market portfolio.
-The table below presents one year performance statistics over the 3 years July 2008 to June 2011:
+The table below presents one year performance statistics over the 3 years August 2008 to July 2011: